 Sir Tom Finney, the forward who won 76 England caps, is widely considered to be Preston’s greatest player, and the team’s record during and after his career reflects his influence.

-Preston finished in the top half of the top division eight times in his 14 seasons at the club up to his retirement in 1960 – but, without him, they were prompted relegated the next summer and have never returned to the top flight.
+Preston finished in the top half of the top division eight times in his 14 seasons at the club up to his retirement in 1960 – but, without him, they were promptly relegated the next summer and have never returned to the top flight.

 Their lowest point came in 1985-86, when they finished second bottom of the entire league.